 Flat yellow patches (plaques) over the upper or lower eyelids are called xanthelasma.

-Although these plaques are harmless, they indicate you may have a high cholesterol level.
-See your GP to assess your risk factors for future blood vessel problems, such as heart attacks and strokes.
+Although these plaques are harmless, they indicate you have high cholesterol.
+See your GP because you may be at risk of developing cardiovascular disease, such as heart attacks and strokes.

 Excessive blinking or uncontrollable closure of the eyelids